 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates what the skill does (builds person dossiers from communication history), when to use it (when discussing a person for strategy, follow-up, etc.), and how it works (pulling from specific named sources and writing to a specific location).
-It uses third person voice throughout and provides enough specificity to be easily distinguishable from other skills.
+This is an excellent skill description that clearly articulates what the skill does (builds person dossiers from multiple communication sources), when to use it (when discussing a person for strategy, follow-up, opportunities, etc.), and where outputs go (Vault/Resources/).
+It uses third person voice correctly, includes natural trigger terms, and occupies a distinct niche that minimizes conflict risk with other skills.

 | Dimension | Reasoning | Score |